alberttheprince/rpemotes-reborn/README.md

 # Ragdoll 🥴

-* To disable ragdoll, change `RagdollEnabled = true,` to false in config.lua.
+* To enable ragdoll, change `RagdollEnabled = false,` to true in config.lua.

-* To change which key is responsible for ragdoll, `RagdollKeybind = 303` is currently set to `U` by default., -- Get the button number here https://docs.fivem.net/game-references/controls/
+* To change which key is responsible for ragdoll, `RagdollKeybind = 303` is currently set to `U` by default., -- Get the button number [here](https://docs.fivem.net/game-references/controls/)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------